krijnsent/crypto_vba/readme.md

 Import the .bas files you need or simply take the sample Excel file.
 In the modules you'll find some examples how to use the code.
 Feel free to create an issue if things don't work for you.
 The project uses quite some Dictionaries in VBA, check out e.g. https://excelmacromastery.com/vba-dictionary/ if you want to know a bit more about them.

 # ToDo
-- Improve all code for better testing, following the example of Binance, Bitfinex and Bittrex
+- Improve all code for better testing, todo: HitBTC, Kucoin, Coinone
 - Better testing, automated testing of all exchanges with the test suite
 - Expand the XLSM file with working examples
 - Later: place/cancel orders
 - Better error handling

 # Done
-- For historical prices, include https://www.cryptocompare.com/api/
+- For historical prices, included https://www.cryptocompare.com/api/ (now https://min-api.cryptocompare.com/ )
 - Build excel functions to get the information directly to a sheet - TEST PHASE
 - Working examples of several exchanges in the example file
 - Created a basic XLSM sample file